 Willie Stargell

-Willie Stargell is Pittsburgh’s all-time home run leader, and he did that by being a consistent slugger throughout his big-league career.
-He suited up for 21 years — all with the Pirates — and slugged at least 20 homers 15 total times (including 13 years in a row between 1964 and 1976).
-Stargell got himself over 30 on six different occasions, but two instances stand out from the rest.
+Willie Stargell is Pittsburgh’s all-time home run leader.
+He did that by being a consistent slugger throughout his big-league career.
+He suited up for 21 years — all with the Pirates — and slugged at least 20 homers 15 total times (including 13 in a row between 1964 and 1976).
+Stargell got himself over 30 on six occasions, but two instances stand out from the rest.

 In 1971, he slugged 48 home runs, which is third all-time in Pirates history.
-Two years later in 1973, he got close to matching that number but settled for the fifth-most dingers in a single season for Pittsburgh with 44.
-The four other times he surpassed the 30-homer plateau, Stargell didn’t hit more than 33.
+Two years later in 1973, he got close to matching that number but settled for 44.
+Stargell didn’t hit more than 33 the four other times he surpassed the 30-homer plateau.

 Stargell did the majority of his work in the first half, slashing .320/.396/.705 with 30 homers and 87 RBI prior to the All-Star break.
 Those numbers dropped to .265/.399/.535, 18, and 38, respectively, in the second half.
 There were only two months where Stargell surpassed 10 homers and 20 RBI during the ’71 campaign: April (11 homers, 27 RBI) and June (11 homers, 36 RBI).
 They were also the only times his OPS got up over 1.000.